Winter Light: Reception

 Winter Light drew ambivalent responses in the American press.
 In Variety, it was billed as "an extremely moving and fascinating film for the religiously aware, and a somewhat boring one for the religiously indifferent".
 Judith Crist of the New York Herald Tribune wrote that the work "casts a gloom-tinged glare upon the human condition with chilling clarity", but found the film "bleak and cold in its abstract ideas".
 John Simon described it as "inferior Bergman" in The New Leader, but wrote that it still "deserves to be seen".
 In The New York Times, Bosley Crowther called it "a thoughtful, engrossing, shocking film".
 The National Board of Review named it one of the Top Foreign Films in its 1963 Awards.
 The film ranked 3rd on Cahiers du Cinéma's Top 10 Films of the Year List in 1965.

 Susan Sontag, in her famous essay "Against Interpretation" first published in December 1964 in the Evergreen Review, dismissed the "callow pseudo-intellectuality of the story and some of the dialogue" in Winter Light, but praised "the beauty and visual sophistication of the images".

 In 2007, Roger Ebert added Winter Light to his Great Movies list, citing the film's "bleak, courageous power" and echoing Sontag's praise of its visual style as "one of rigorous simplicity".
 In his 2015 Movie Guide, Leonard Maltin gave the film three and a half stars, calling it a "Powerful, penetrating drama".
 Bergman cited Winter Light as his favorite among his films.
 The film has a 74% rating on Rotten Tomatoes, based on 23 reviews.

+In September 2025, Winter Light was listed as part of the Swedish cultural canon, intended to create a shared cultural identity for Swedish citizens and new arrivals to the country.